Dive on Fiji's Biggest Giant clams

 Once widespread in the South Pacific, numbers of giant clams have reduced dramatically through over fishing for meat and shell, to the extent that they became extinct in many places, including Fiji.

-Our clams arrive from the Fisheries Station about the size of a matchbox.
-They are placed on the reef in metal cages which help protect them from predators such as trigger fish, wrasse and particularly octopi.
+Once at Tokoriki the giant clams were placed on the reef in metal cages which help protect them from predators such as trigger fish, wrasse and particularly octopi.
 The cages are regularly cleaned and the clams inspected for parasites.
 When, after several years, they reach twelve inches/ thirty centimetres, they are moved out onto the reef.

-We have clams on two sites.
-The largest, and oldest, are on the Magic Mushrooms pinnacle, and we have two batches on Tokoriki Wall, our house reef.
-In addition to the "true"giant clam T. gigas we also have numbers of T. squamosa (fluted giant clam) and the beautiful T. derasa (smooth giant clam).
+We placed clams on two sites.
+The largest, and oldest, on the Magic Mushrooms pinnacle, and two batches on Tokoriki Wall, our house reef.
+In addition to the "true" giant clam T. gigas we also have numbers of T. squamosa (fluted giant clam) and the beautiful T. derasa (smooth giant clam).
 Growing wild on the reef is the smaller T. maxima (maxima giant clam).

 The aim of the project is to create a colony of clams in a protected area to allow successful breeding.
 This will hopefully allow regeneration of the species not only on the reefs around Tokoriki but also across the west of the country.